Ybalrid/gl_framework/README.md

  - `"openvr"`
  - `"openxr"`
  - `"oculus"`
+ - `"tiltfive"`

 #### OpenXR

 The OpenXR loader will be statically linked into the game EXE.

 Linux support is untested.

+#### Tilt Five

+The TiltFive NDK v1.3.0 has been copied in the resource directory.

+Currently the tracking and rendering works, although it needs some work to handle scaling down the world to be displayed properly on a tabletop display.

 ##### DirectX11 Fallback